open-telemetry/opentelemetry-go-instrumentation/docs/design/context-propagation.md

 - Automatic instrumentation - for spans created by the automatic instrumentation agent.
 - Manual instrumentation - for spans created manually by the user.

-6. **Writing headers**: the implementation should get the current span from the eBPF map and propagate it to the next process by adding new headers to the request / response.
+3. **Writing headers**: the implementation should get the current span from the eBPF map and propagate it to the next process by adding new headers to the request / response.

+Notice that currently, the automatic instrumentation correlates spans to the same trace if they are being executed by the same goroutine.
+In the future we plan to implement a more robust tracking of the goroutine tree to support traces from multiple goroutines.
+As part of this planned change, the current implementation of context propagation will also have to be changed (different key in the current span map).

 ## Example walkthrough